-If you want to know which medications older adults, in particular, should be careful with, this is the list!
+If you want to know which medications older adults should be careful about, this is the list!

-The good news is that they were just updated and revised, so the Beers Criteria published in January 2019 is about as up-to-date as you can get for this type of guideline document.
-(Yay!)
+This list gets updated every few years, so the Beers Criteria published in May 2023 is about as up-to-date as you can get for this type of guideline document.

 So in this article, here’s what I’ll be sharing with you:

 - What is the Beers Criteria?